Codylon-Studios/TaskMinder/docs/development.md

 ## Installation

-This Guide installs all tools needed for development: NodeJS and npm packages, python3 and pip for mkdocs and the installation of redis and PostgreSQL.
+This Guide installs the tooling needed for development: NodeJS and npm packages, python3 and pip for mkdocs and the installation of redis and PostgreSQL.

-### On Linux (Ubuntu/Debian)
+!!! info
+    Windows is officially not supported for development.
+However, guides for windows have been included, but are not battletested, so be careful when operating on windows.

-#### Installation of Redis and PostgreSQL
+### Installation of Redis and PostgreSQL

+Recommend and tested versions for PostgreSQL and Redis are 14.0 and 7.4 respectively.

+=== "Linux (Ubuntu/Debian)"

-You can find the installation guide for Redis CE (< v8) here: [Install Redis on Linux]
+    You can find the installation guide for Redis CE (Community Edition) (< v8) here: [Install Redis on Linux].
 Once installed, come back to continue.

     [Install Redis on Linux]: https://redis.io/docs/latest/operate/oss_and_stack/install/archive/install-redis/install-redis-on-linux/

-Download postgreSQL here: [Download page of PostgreSQL]
+    Download postgreSQL here: [Download page of PostgreSQL].
 Once installed, come back to continue.

     [Download page of PostgreSQL]: https://www.postgresql.org/download/

-Don't forget to start the services.
+    Don't forget to start and enabling (starting on system startup) the services by excecuting

+    ```
+    # already described in the redis installation guide
+    sudo systemctl enable redis-server
+    sudo systemctl start redis-server
+    # not described in the postgresql installation guide -- or use the postgres program
+    sudo systemctl enable postgresql
+    sudo systemctl start postgresql
+    ```

+=== "Windows"
+    You can find the installation guide for Redis CE (Community Edition) (< v8) here: [Install Redis on Windows].
+Once installed, come back to continue.

+    [Install Redis on Windows]: https://redis.io/docs/latest/operate/oss_and_stack/install/archive/install-redis/install-redis-on-windows/

+    Download postgreSQL here: [Download page of PostgreSQL].
+Once installed, come back to continue.
+You should remember the password for the superuser (postgres).

+    [Download page of PostgreSQL]: https://www.postgresql.org/download/windows/

+    Starting the services should be described in the guides.

+=== "MacOS"
+    You can find the installation guide for Redis CE (Community Edition) (< v8) here: [Install Redis on MacOS].
+Once installed, come back to continue.

+    [Install Redis on MacOS]: https://redis.io/docs/latest/operate/oss_and_stack/install/archive/install-redis/install-redis-on-mac-os/

+    Download postgreSQL here: [Download page of PostgreSQL].
+Once installed, come back to continue.

+    [Download page of PostgreSQL]: https://www.postgresql.org/download/macosx/

+    Starting the services should be described in the guides.

+=== "Github Codespaces"
+    As Github Codespaces is a virtual machine running ubuntu, it's similar to the Linux guide.
+    The auto-start at startup of the server has not been included, as it saves memory and run time.
+    Installation and startup of redis:
+    ```
+    sudo apt-get update
+    sudo apt-get install redis
+    sudo service redis-server start
+    ```
+    Installation and startup of PostgreSQL:
+    ```
+    sudo apt-get update
+    sudo apt-get -y install postgresql
+    sudo service postgresql start
+    ```

-#### Installation of NodeJS and npm
+### Installation of NodeJS and npm
+This step is the same for Linux, Windows and MacOS.
+NodeJS and npm is already installed on Github Codespaces, so it is not necessary to check for node and npm.

-First, check if node and npm are already installed.
+First, check if node and npm are installed.
-Open the terminal and type
+Open the terminal or the and type

 ```
 node --version